Software & Tools

 4. Calendar Sync

-5. Treatment Programs (Not Just Single Appointments)
+5. Treatment Plans (Not Just Single Appointments)

 Platform Comparison: 5 Booking Tools for Estheticians